facebookresearch/Mephisto/packages/mephisto-worker-addons/README.md

 ## Documentation
 ### `headless`
 The `headless` prop accepts a boolean where a a true value removes most of the styling and a false value keeps the original styling.
 The default value of this prop is false.
+### `questions`
+The `questions` prop accepts a list of strings where each string is displayed with its own textarea input.
+When reviewing the feedback in the task, there is an option to filter by question.
+By default there are no questions defined and feedback is collected under the 'General Feedback' label.
 ### `handleSubmit`
 The `handleSubmit` prop accepts a function that runs when the "Submit Feedback" button is pressed instead of the default behavior of submitting feedback.
 The text property can be passed down through to the function.
 ### `textAreaWidth`